First of all, my last name is pronounced: SHORE-ee. The name is of Swiss origin, from the Canton of Bern, where it is spelled Schori.

 I appreciate and enjoy fine black-and-white (monochrome) photography, I choose to work in

 color because color is an important component of my experience.
-My intent is to tell visual stories about my experiences, with every photograph I make.
+My intent is to tell visual stories about my experiences, with every photograph I make, and that includes color, which is a key compositional element.

 Finally, a word about my photographic process: My pace in creating a photograph is not unlike sketching or